eduardolmedeiros/springboot-helloworld-docker/README.md

 # This is a dummy springboot helloworld container

+## Features:

+* Actuator exposing jvm metrics for prometheus

 ## 1. Starting springboot container